Serving the towns of Cornish Hiram Parsonsfield Porter since 1970

 BLS Class Announcement

 Now accepting applications for Basic Life Support (BLS) CPR classes.
 These classes are designed for people in the health care field.
 Class size is limited to 12 persons.
 Discount pricing if the class is full.
-Call (207) 423-8643 or (207) 625-3088 for more information.
+Call (207) 625-3088 for more information.

 Heartsaver Class Announcement

 A Public Heartsaver CPR class is is easy to put together.
 This class is appropriate for all people who do not work in healthcare settings.
 Up to 24 people are welcome for this class.
 Discount pricing with a larger class.
-Call (207) 423-8643 or (207) 625-3088 for more information.
+Call (207) 625-3088 for more information.

 When calling 911 from your home phone, any where in our area, the call goes directly to our dispatcher in Augusta.
 If you use a cell phone in the middle of our coverage area it also goes directly to the Augusta location.
 If a cell phone is used in the outer area of Parsonsfield your call will go to the Sanford dispatch center.
 The Sanford dispatcher will take your information then transfer your call to Augusta dispatch.
 The Augusta dispatch will then ask again for your information then dispatch the call.
 If a cell phone is used in the outer area of Porter your call will go to the Oxford County dispatch center.
 The Oxford dispatcher will take your information then will transfer your call to Augusta dispatch.
 The Augusta dispatch will then ask again for your information and then dispatch the call.
 Because the outer area CELL phone calls go through two dispatchers there is a slight delay in our crew getting the needed information.
 This happens because of the cell towers in our area.